JeredLittle1/argo-master-app/airflow/README.md

 OAuth is configured via Google by using the `config/webserver_config.py` file.
 In order for this to work, a few things must be set up first:

 1. A secret must be bootstrapped to K8S in the `airflow` namespace
-  - It must be called `google-client-info`
+  - It must be called `google-oauth-client-info`
   - It must have two keys:
     - `client-id` - The client ID from GCP (OAuth 2.0)
     - `client-secret` - The client secret from GCP (OAuth 2.0)